 What is settled status?
 How do you qualify?

 If you are granted settled or pre-settled status you will be able to stay in the UK and live your life as you do now.
 The government has said that you will have the same access to benefits, public services and healthcare.

 You may qualify for settled status (indefinite leave to remain) if you have lived in the UK for five years.
 If you have lived in the UK for less than five years you may qualify for pre-settled status (limited leave to remain).

 Identity (ID) verification

 If you have an Android or iPhone 7 or newer device, you can verify your identity through the EU Exit: ID Document Check app, alternatively you can book an appointment to bring your ID document to us, where it can be scanned and verified for you.
 This service is free for Islington and City of London residents and their families.
 Visit the identify verification service page for details and to book an appointment.

 You can visit any of Islington’s libraries where there is free wi-fi access.
 Library staff are on hand to offer help to get online or use online services – you can book an advice session with a member of staff if needed.

-Assisted Digital Support is available over the phone, at a local centre or in your home if you do not have the appropriate access, skills or confidence to complete the form.
-To find out more visit GOV.UK
+Assisted Digital support is available over the phone, at a local centre or in your home if you do not have the appropriate access, skills or confidence to complete the form.
+Find out more about Assisted Digital support via GOV.UK.